CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 3. Can customize background picture<br>

 **Cons:**<br>
-1. Flexibility in the way to view the calendar is limited<br>
+1. Does not have flexibility to view the calendar<br>
-2. Information is too much in 1 page in application<br>
+2. Has too much information in 1 page in application<br>

 #### Any.do
 **Pros:**<br>